 Name Definition-DADE Certificate-Holding District Office (CHDO) Either a Flight Standards District Office (FSDO) or a Certificate Management Office (CMO).
-Designated Aircraft Dispatcher Examiner (DADE) A private individual designated by the Administrator to conduct Aircraft Dispatcher practical tests in accordance with the practical test standards (PTS) and, at the discretion of the local overseeing managing specialist, to issue aircraft dispatcher Temporary Airman Certificates.
+Designated Aircraft Dispatcher Examiner (DADE) A private individual designated by the Administrator to conduct Aircraft Dispatcher Practical tests in accordance with the practical test standards (PTS) and, at the discretion of the local overseeing managing specialist, to issue aircraft dispatcher temporary airman's certificates.

-Name Definition-DADE Letter of Aeronautical Competency (LoAC) LoACs are issued to individuals who pass the aircraft dispatcher practical exam and meet the requirements of 14 CFR part 65 subpart C, with the exception that they have not reached their 23 rd birthday.
-Part 65 Course A 14 CFR part 65 subpart C aircraft dispatcher certification course approved through an FAA Letter of Approval, issued bi-annually.
+Name Definition-DADE Letter of Aeronautical Competency (LoAC) LoACs are issued to individuals who pass the aircraft dispatcher practical exam and meet the requirements of 14 CFR part 65, subpart C, with the exception that they have not reached their 23 rd birthday.
+Part 65 Course A 14 CFR part 65, subpart C aircraft dispatcher certification course approved through an FAA Letter of Approval, issued bi-annually.
 Plan of Action (PoA) A plan of action is a written plan, describing how an examination will be conducted, which of the six Areas of Operation (see "Practical Test" definition) will be included in the oral portion, which areas will be included in the skill portion, which areas will overlap and in what order the examination will be conducted.
-Practical Test A practical test examines the Areas of Operations for an Aircraft Dispatcher Certificate that is conducted by having the applicant demonstrate an acceptable level of knowledge and skill as defined by the practical test standards (PTS).
-Practical Test Standards (PTS) The Practical Test Standards (FAA-S-8081-10C as amended) details specific Areas of Operations, tasks, and objectives and defines expected standards for a certificate or rating.
+Practical Test A practical test examines the areas of operations for an aircraft dispatcher certificate that is conducted by having the applicant demonstrate an acceptable level of knowledge and skill as defined by the practical test standard.
+Practical Test Standards (PTS) The Practical Test Standards (FAA-S-8081-10C as amended) details specific areas of operations, task, and objectives and defines expected standards for a certificate or rating.